Amri could return sooner than expected for relegation-threatened Felda United | Goal.com

 The former Selangor player is also relieved that several more of his squad members are returning from injury, including skipper Hadin Azman and new foreign signing, Singapore international Khairul Amri Kamal.

-"With all my players available, I think we'll be better prepared to push ourselves out of the relegation zone," noted Nidzam.
+"With all my players available, I think we'll be better prepared to battle relegation," noted Nidzam.

 Follow Goal Malaysia' s Instagram account to see photos and watch videos from Malaysian football!